Paving / Asphalt Superintendent

 Can private citizens hire pavers for public roads or do they need a permit from the city?
 My neighborhoods' streets are in terrible shape, but the city council won't act but if we raise the money privately, can we repave the roads?

-Asked by Davis about 11 years ago
+Asked by Davis over 11 years ago

 I really dont know the answer to that..thats more of a question for your local goverment.